-Butterfly released their current range of Amicus table tennis robots back in 2013, with the; Basic, Advance and Professional models.
+Butterfly released their “Amicus” range of table tennis robots back in 2013; Basic, Advance and Professional.
 In 2018, they made a few updates.
-They are now called the; Start, Expert and Prime.
+They’re now called; Start, Expert and Prime.

-The coolest thing about the new Amicus Prime is that it’s controlled via a Bluetooth connection to the Amicus app (iOS or Android).
-That makes it so easy to customise and control your robot training.
+The Butterfly Amicus Prime is the most sophisticated robot in the series.
+It’s even controlled via a Bluetooth connection to the Amicus app (iOS or Android).
+That makes it super easy to customise and control your robot training.

-So, if you want to buy the Butterfly Amicus Prime, and you aren’t fussed about the Butterfly branding, then buy a Power Pong 5000 and save yourself $230!
+So, if you want to buy a Butterfly Amicus Prime, and you aren’t fussed about the Butterfly branding, then buy a Power Pong 5000 and save yourself $226!

 Since we’re talking about Power Pong table tennis robots, how could I not mention the Power Pong 3001?

 This is the same robot as the popular Butterfly Amicus Professional, which Butterfly have now stopped selling (it was replaced by the Amicus Prime).
-And the 3001 is the improved 2018 version of the 3000.
+And the PP3001 is the improved 2018 version of the popular PP3000.